Need help finding a lender?

 Fundbox is a business lender that specializes in offering financial products to small businesses.
 Founded in 2013, the company originally offered an invoice financing product for small businesses called Fundbox Credit.
 In 2017, Fundbox introduced a line of credit product called Direct Draw.
 More recently, the company has expanded a brand new B2B payment service called Fundbox Pay, although this review will predominantly be focused on Fundbox Credit and Direct Draw.

 On the other hand, businesses that are well established might want to look at other options.
 Fundbox’s rates can be a little high in comparison to lenders that service established businesses.
 Additionally, with a maximum credit line of $100,000, larger businesses will find that Fundbox might not offer as much money as they need.

 However, if you’re looking for invoice financing or a line of credit and you don’t yet qualify for financing from another source, Fundbox is certainly worth investigating.
-Their application process is easy, requesting funds is fast and hassle-free, and borrowers report that the customer service is responsive and helpful.
+Their application process is easy, requesting funds is fast and hassle-free, and borrowers report that the company has great customer service.

 Are you interested in learning more?
 Read on for the details!